Tubal Factor Infertility Treatment in Southgate, MI

 Pregnancy hinges upon properly functioning fallopian (uterine) tubes, which carry a women's egg from the ovary to the uterus (womb).
 The process of fertilization, in which a man's sperm joins with the woman's egg, takes place in the fallopian tubes, but should a tubal blockage—or some other factor whereby the fallopian tubes fail to work—occur, fertilization is prevented, ultimately preventing pregnancy.
 These instances are referred to as tubal factor infertility.

 Tubal factor infertility accounts for between 20 and 25% of all infertility cases and includes instances where the fallopian tubes are completely blocked as well as cases in which only 1 of the fallopian tubes is blocked.
 Additionally, instances where neither of the fallopian tubes are blocked but they have sustained tubal scaring or other damage are covered under the umbrella term of tubal factor infertility.

-To schedule a consultation with a qualified healthcare provider in Laguna Hills that specializes in tubal factor infertility treatment, call (949) 829-4929 or contact Dr. Kerry Price online.
+To schedule a consultation with a qualified healthcare provider in Southgate that specializes in tubal factor infertility treatment, call (313) 228-3098 or contact West Village OBGYN online.

 Causes of Tubal Factor Infertility

 Tubal factor infertility can result from scarring caused by infection, abdominal surgery and diseases such as endometriosis (when tissue from the lining of the uterus grows outside of the uterus).